 - 14.40 Open space standards have been a key part of planning for many years.
 However, in more recent times, reliance on them has diminished.
 Places have become more flexible in their use and application, rather than dogmatically meeting targets.
 This has resulted in wide variations in the application of standards across the country, even between similar places. - 14.41 The Council will take a pragmatic approach to the provision of open space, sports and recreation typologies over the plan period.
 This will ensure that a balance is reached which meets future requirements on a town-wide basis whilst simultaneously respecting other policy objectives.
 There may be opportunities to 'trade' provision with certain schemes over-providing against certain typologies and under-providing against others. - 14.42 That said, there remains a role for standards in providing a basis for the provision of open space in new developments.
 Having a standard provides some certainty for developers in terms of what the Council will expect and a basis for negotiation.
-It allows consideration of the future in a context of existing provision and availability. - 14.43 The Council's current standards are set out in the table below(131).
+It allows consideration of the future in a context of existing provision and availability. - 14.43 The Council's current standards are set out in the table below(125).
 It is recognised that providing open space on small sites can lead to spaces that are not functional or valued in the communities they are intended to serve and difficult to maintain.
 As a result, and in an effort to encourage the better use of land (avoiding the prospect of having 'space left over after planning' adopted as open space), the Council will only require the on-site provision of formal open space above the defined thresholds.

-- - Minimum thresholds for on-site provision Minimum thresholds for on-site provision - Borough-wide standard per 1,000 population (ha) Development population Open space size (132) Parks and gardens 0.88ha 5,000 4.40ha
+Borough-wide Minimum thresholds for on-site provision per 1,000 population (ha) Development population Open space size (126) Parks and gardens 0.88ha 5,000 4.40ha Amenity greenspace 0.92ha 240 0.22ha Allotments 0.14ha 4,200 0.59ha Natural and semi-natural greenspace 1.78ha 1,000 1.78ha Children and young people 0.82 sites 900 1 site

-131 As established in the Green Space Strategy (SBC, 2015)
+125 As established in the Green Space Strategy (SBC, 2015)

-132 The minimum threshold for provision is generally set at 75% of the average recorded site size within each typology.
+126 The minimum threshold for provision is generally set at 75% of the average recorded site size within each typology.
 Children's provision is required from the point where the standard demands 0.75 of a site.
-Requirements for children and young peoples' provision will be rounded to the nearest whole number
+Requirements for children and young peoples' provision will be rounded to the nearest whole number.